Special Relationship: Churchill and Roosevelt (May 1940 – April 1945)

 Having promised the American public to avoid entering any foreign war, Roosevelt went as far as public opinion allowed in providing financial and military aid to Britain, France and China.
 In a December 1940 talk, dubbed the Arsenal of Democracy Speech, Roosevelt declared, "This is not a fireside chat on war.
 It is a talk about national security".
 He went on to declare the importance of American support of Britain's war effort, framing it as a matter of national security for the U.S. As the American public opposed involvement in the conflict, Roosevelt sought to emphasize that it was critical to assist the British in order to prevent the conflict from reaching American shores.
 He aimed to paint the British war effort as beneficial to the US by arguing that they would contain the Nazi threat from spreading across the Atlantic.

 To assist the British war effort, Roosevelt enacted the Lend-Lease policy and drafted the Atlantic Charter with Churchill.
 The US ultimately joined the war effort in December 1941, under Roosevelt's leadership.

 Roosevelt and Churchill had a relative fondness of one another.
 They connected on their shared passions for tobacco and liquors, and their mutual interest in history and battleships.
 Churchill later wrote, "I felt I was in contact with a very great man, who was also a warm-hearted friend, and the foremost champion of the high causes which we served."

 One anecdote that has been told to illustrate the intimacy of Churchill and Roosevelt's bond alleges that once, while hosting Churchill at the White House, Roosevelt stopped by the bedroom in which the Prime Minister was staying to converse with him.
 Churchill answered his door in a state of nudity, remarking, "You see, Mr. President, I have nothing to hide from you."
 The president is said to have taken this in good humor, later joking with an aide that Churchill was, "pink and white all over."
 Between 1939 and 1945, Roosevelt and Churchill exchanged an estimated 1700 letters and telegrams and met with one another 11 times.
-On Churchill's 60th birthday, Roosevelt wrote him, "It is fun to be in the same decade as you."
+Replying to Churchill's birthday greeting in January, 1942, Roosevelt, now also in his 60s, wrote him, "It is fun to be in the same decade as you."
 Beginning under Roosevelt and Churchill, the U.S. and U.K. worked together closely to establish the IMF, World Bank and NATO.